Seunghoon-Han/HRM-meeting/README.md

 # HRM-meeting

-- `orgchart-[date].pdf`: This file is updated when there is a change of human resources.
+- [`orgchart-[date].pdf`](https://github.com/pipetcpt/HRM-meeting/blob/master/orgchart-20190327.pdf): This file is updated when there is a change of human resources.